Frequently Asked Questions

 Many sewer systems have retention/treatment basins, which are designed to capture the sewage and rain water long enough to provide initial treatment and disinfection.
 This initial treatment often involves allowing solids to settle, the skimming of floatable materials such as oils; and disinfection of disease causing organisms, often accomplished through the addition of chlorine.
 This combined rainwater and sewage wastewater, with chlorine disinfection is the typical treated overflow discharge in the state of Michigan; therefore, many sewage releases are considered partially treated sewage.
 The treatment provided significantly reduces the amount of pollutants discharged and the associated public health risk.

 Who Will Let Me Know Whether the Water Is Safe for Swimming, Fishing or Canoeing?

-When raw or partially treated sewage is released into a river, lake or stream the responsible city is required to notify the Health Department .
-The Health Department may sample, or require the responsible municipality to sample, the water-body that received the sewage discharge.
-If the discharge poses a public health threat, then the Health Department will issue a public health advisory to notify people of the dangers associated with river or lake water contact.
+When raw or partially treated sewage is released into a river, lake or stream the responsible city is required to notify the Department of Public Health .
+The Department of Public Health may sample, or require the responsible municipality to sample, the water-body that received the sewage discharge.
+If the discharge poses a public health threat, then the Department of Public Health will issue a public health advisory to notify people of the dangers associated with river or lake water contact.